Genaker/magento_gridjs/README.md

 All extensions come as jQuery plugins but can work independently.

-I can also have **AG Grid** integration for Magento 2 but it is not part of this open source solution.
+I also have **AG Grid** integration for Magento 2 but it is not part of this open source solution.
 The Best JavaScript Grid in the World
 The professional choice for developers building enterprise applications